Retired Azure Blockchain Service Overview and How to Migrate

 Unfortunately, Microsoft announced that it’s shutting down Azure blockchain-as-a-service in September 2021.
 We decided to provide an overview of the retiring service and guide existing projects to a smooth transition to another cloud-based platform or self-managed infrastructure.

-Continue reading to learn more about Microsoft Azure Blockchain Service and find our migration tips for businesses.
+Continue reading to learn more about Microsoft Azure Blockchain Service and find migration tips prepared by our blockchain development team.

 What is Azure Blockchain Service?